British Rail locomotive and multiple unit numbering and classification: 1948 numbering and classification

 Immediately after nationalisation, BR had to decide how to number and classify the stock it had inherited from the Big Four companies, and how newly built stock would be included.
 In the main, it decided to simply adapt what was already there.

 Locomotives

 The classification systems of the Big Four were left unchanged for the inherited locomotives.
 However, BR decided to adopt the LMS power classification system as its preferred model and all inherited locomotives received a classification in this series as well as their traditional classification.

 In order to remove the duplications of locomotive numbers, all locomotives were placed into a new number series as follows:

-Note: *Isle of Wight locomotives retained their existing numbers in a separate series commencing at W1, and locomotives transferred to the island by BR were renumbered into that series - and vice versa for those returned to the mainland.

 This approach meant that the numbering arrangements adopted by the pre-Nationalisation companies were retained in the new system, and new locomotives built to the designs of the old companies were numbered appropriately in their series.
 Locomotives inherited from smaller concerns were numbered in the most appropriate regional list, e.g. ex-East Kent Railway stock utilised blank numbers in the 3xxxx ex-SR series.

 The new series for diesel, petrol, gas and electric locomotives were arranged as follows:

-Note: * Number 13000 was initially allocated to a 250 hp (186 kW) ex-LMS shunter, but this locomotive was withdrawn before being renumbered.